shailu-coder/screenshotapp/README.md

 # screenshotapp
-this is simple screenshotapp with python
+this is simple screenshotapp using python